Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 ## Lessons for today

-  * Functions - the verbs of the R language(#functions--the-verbs-of-the-r-language)
+  * Functions - the verbs of the R language(#functions-the-verbs-of-the-r-language)
   * Import and Export of data
   * Packages expand R
   * Plotting - R is beautiful